Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 17 Sonlight FarmsKenlySee on map

-Plan a day of family fun, including an 8-acre corn maze and kids' maze, the Bouncin' Barnyard, an 80-foot slide, hayrides and plenty of outdoor games.
-Sonlight Farms is open mid-September to early-November, and everyone takes home a pumpkin.
+Plan a day of family fun, including a corn maze and kids' maze, the Bouncin' Barnyard, a giant slide, hayrides, plenty of outdoor games and pumpkin picking.
+Sonlight Farms is open throughout October.

 18 Hill Ridge Farms